kristopolous/db.js/README.md

 Instead of doing a JQuery $.extend or other magic, you can simply insert the data you want, then update it with more data.

+<h3><a name=template> Templates </a> [ <a href=#toc-inserting>top</a> ] </h3>
+Templates permit you to have a set of K/V pairs or K/lambda pairs that act as a baseline for record insertion.
+You can create, update, get, and destroy templates.
+They are not retroactive and only affect insertions that are done after the template is created.

+The template itself is implicit and modal; applying to all insertions until it is modified or removed.

+<h5>Creation
+To create a template use template.create( fields )

+<h5>Update
+Updating overwrite previous values as specified whilst retaining the old values of those which are not.
+To update a template use template.update( fields )

+<h5>Getting
+You can get the current template with template.get()

+<h5>Destroy
+You can destroy a template with template.destroy()

 <h3><a name=update> update( field )</a> [ <a href=#toc-inserting>top</a> ] </h3>
 Update allows you to set newvalue to all parameters matching constraint where constraint